 Booking only for at least 2 people.

-The east flank of the Mahim Station is dominated by the plastic and metal recycling catacombs of the 13th compound.
+Mahim Station: The east flank of the Mahim Station is dominated by the plastic and metal recycling catacombs of the 13th compound.
 It is amazing to see the heavy machinery’s melting and molding the plastic pellets for toys and button manufacturers producing Barbie Dolls of India.
 The delicious aroma from tiny bakeries and sweet shops, the exotic smell of soaps and cosmetics creates new magical incense, one can feel instantaneously.
-The dime-sized cyber cafes’, mass-producing tailors, altar shapers and the children waving from the precipitous balconies is the most happening in slums that qualifies an active show and tell.
+The dime-sized cyber cafes, mass-producing tailors, altar shapers and the children waving from the precipitous balconies are the most happening in slums that qualifies an active show and tell.

-Kumbharwada area is the place occupied by the potter’s community from Gujarat, the origin habitat of Dharavi zone, they set up their communal clay pits and kilns in 1930.
-Where the mud wells and kilns portray the story of struggle and hardships with each round of the potter’s wheel and unfurl the luster of this region.
+Kumbhar Wada: Khumbarwada area is the place occupied by the potter’s community from Gujarat, the origin habitat of Dharavi zone, they set up their communal clay pits and kilns in 1930. where the mud wells and kilns portray the story of struggle and hardships with each round of the potter’s wheel and unfurl the luster of this region.
 Come and had a look at what you can’t experience at any other place other than Brazil's Favelas and India's Dharavi.